Skip to Content

 Read David Fleetwood’s speech.

-Guests then had the opportunity to meet some of the Trust’s staff and hear about the practical work we are doing on the ground to protect the wild places in our care.
+Guests then had an opportunity to meet some of the Trust’s staff and hear about the practical work we are doing on the ground to protect the wild places in our care.

 2025 Gathering - Gareth Morgan wellbeing talk

 Our Head of Engagement Gareth Morgan (shown above) talked about the importance of wellbeing and wild places, while foraging around the site.
-Our Thirlmere Conservation Officer Isaac Johnston talked about our partnership project to regenerate land in the Lake District, introducing us to some of the rare plants in his tree nursery.
+Our Thirlmere Conservation Officer Isaac Johnston talked about our partnership project to regenerate land at Thirlmere in the Lake District, introducing us to some of the rare plants in his tree nursery.
 Glenlude’s Conservation Officer Ellie Oakley talked about how volunteers are intrinsic to our work in the Scottish Borders and shared tips on identifying trees.
-Head of Wild Place Index Matt Coathup talked about managing one of the threats to wild places – deer (pictured below).
+Head of Wild Places Index, Matt Coathup, talked about managing one of the threats to wild places – deer (pictured below).

 The day finished with speeches from our oldest and youngest Trustees, who shared their unique perspectives on the Trust before a lively Q&A session completed a showery and rainbow filled day that lifted all our spirits.